mhagstrand/slate/source/includes/_api_webhooks_getting_started.md

 ##### <span class="jumptarget"> RequestBin </span>

-While planning your integration, [RequestBin](http://requestb.in/) is a very helpful tool for viewing the webhooks that we send, without much setup.
+While planning your integration, <a href="http://requestb.in/" target="_blank">RequestBin</a> is a very helpful tool for viewing the webhooks that we send, without much setup.
 In seconds, you can start seeing the webhooks we are firing, and their data.

 ##### <span class="jumptarget"> ngrok </span>

 As you are building your integration, you might want the abilty to test webhooks on your dev machines.

-We suggest using [ngrok](https://ngrok.com/), which you can use to easily set up tunnels between a server running on `localhost` and a public URL.
+We suggest using <a href="https://ngrok.com/" target="_blank">ngrok</a>, which you can use to easily set up tunnels between a server running on `localhost` and a public URL.

 This will enable you to send our webhooks to your `localhost` environments via a public URL.
 No production push is required.